lf1-io/padl/docs/_sources/usage/combining_transforms.md.txt

 ### Parallel `/`

-Multiple transform can be **applied in parallel** to multiple inputs using `/`.
+Multiple transforms can be **applied in parallel** to multiple inputs using `/`.
 The input must be a tuple and the nth Transform is applied to the nth item in the tuple.

 <img src="img/parallel.png" style='display: block; margin: auto; width: 300px'>